13.5. Magic, trick or physics?#

 The following aspects of Nature of Science can be clarified based on discussing these questions.
 See also the introduction on NoS.

-Explanations are not simply accepted by other scientists, they will thoroughly test them first.
+4. Explanations are not simply accepted by other scientists, they will be thoroughly tested first.
 There are various ways to do this.
-For example, can you predict what will happen according to your explanation if another, second cup of water is poured into the box?
+For example, a powerful explanation will enable you to make correct predictions of what will happen if you repeat the experiment, or if you change it a little bit.

 Physics background#